Juju (German rapper)

-Judith Wessendorf (born 20 November 1992), better known under the stage name Juju, is a German rapper.
+Judith Wessendorf (born 20 November 1992), known professionally as Juju, is a German rapper.
+She rose to prominence as one half of the Berlin hip-hop duo SXTN, alongside Nura.

+Her debut solo album, Bling Bling (2019) reached number three on the German Albums Chart.
+She topped the German Singles Chart with "Melodien" (with Capital Bra), "Vermissen" (with Henning May) and "Kein Wort" (with Loredana).

 Life and career

 Born in Berlin to a German mother and Moroccan father, Juju grew up with her mother in a poor area in the Berlin district Neukölln.
 She attended the Ernst-Abbe high school in Neukölln, which she left after ninth grade.
 As a child, she listened to German gangsta rap (Bushido, Aggro Berlin, Sido, etc.) and since she was 14, Juju started rapping as a hobby in her free time.

 In 2010, she met Nura for the first time.
 Later they formed the German rap crew SXTN.
 Their first song was Deine Mutter and their most successful Von Party zu Party (which reached 30 million views on YouTube two years later) and Bongzimmer.
 In 2018, Nura and Juju separated and began their solo careers.
 Juju reached the top of the German single charts with the singles "Melodien" (with Capital Bra), "Vermissen" (with Henning May) and "Kein Wort" (with Loredana).